Palindrome0/Houses_Pricing_Prediction/README.md

 # Indian House Price Classification

 A machine learning project that predicts whether an Indian residential property falls in a Low, Medium, or High price category based on features like location, size, amenities, and market indicators.
-Built with a full MLOps pipeline and deployed as an interactive Streamlit web app.

 ---